makannew/auto-scroll-container/README.md

 ## Scroll navigation
 To make navigation easier this component uses fractional values.
 It normalizes content and scroll view port to 1.

-ّSlightly different than standard scrolls wich positioened by just `scrollTop` and `scrollLeft`, it accept additional optional values to tell where `scrollY` or `scrollX` should appear in scroll view port.
+ّSlightly different than standard scrolls wich positioned by just `scrollTop` and `scrollLeft`, it accept additional optional values to tell where `scrollY` or `scrollX` should appear in scroll view port.

 So for example if we want to show middle of the content in the beginning of the scroll view we need to set `scrollPos={{ scrollY: 0.5, viewY: 0 }}`.